NicholasBoll/cypress-promise/README.md

   .should('equal', text)
 ```

 Since [Commands are not Promises](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html#Commands-Are-Not-Promises), that code won't work.
-This library adds a `.promisify()` that will end a chain and return a promise instead:
+This library uses aliases and Cypress life-cycle events to force Cypress to play nicely with Promises:

 ```ts
 import promisify from 'cypress-promise'